|

 What’s Changing?
 Honestly—not much in terms of how we serve you.
 You’ll still be working with the same great people, getting the same high-quality products you know and trust.
 The big change?
 Everything’s now under one name, Tuffy Products, and it’s all available through the Tuffy website.
 Why This Is Good News By joining forces, we’re bringing together the best of both worlds:

 Looking Ahead They’re not just combining names—They’re expanding capabilities.
 You’ll see more product innovations, cross-training opportunities, and improved fulfillment.
 Whether you're in construction, manufacturing, energy, or heavy lifting, they’re here to help you get the job done safely and efficiently.
 Have questions or need help finding something?
 Contact anyone here at the Browne & Co team who is ready to assist you.
+In January of this year we welcomed a new member to our Browne & Co. sales team and with manufacturing companies opening up again, it's about time we introduce you to Jeff Terrace!

 Just before joining Browne & Co in January 2019, Jeff worked at Hoffmann Group, a German cutting tool, hand tool, workstation and storage solutions manufacturer.
 Jeff has been working as an InovaTool representative since February of 2019 and recently joined Browne & Company at the beginning of 2020 as our Cutting Tool Specialist.
 Please send Jeff and email or give him a call to introduce yourself or pick his brain about an application question.
 In industry, hand chain and lever operated hoists are most often used as an in-plant tool for periodic maintenance applications.
 A typical use might be for lifting pumps, generators, valves, pipe or other heavy equipment.
 Whether a hoist is used in construction, maintenance, machine shops or automotive garages, hundreds of applications exist for a manual chain hoist and many thousands are sold every year.
 One of the largest lifting rental yards in the United States (TX) has standardized on Tuffy Hoists for their rental fleet - If they can take the rigors and abuse of rental, they can certainly stand up to anything your shop can throw at them!